Jonny-T87/Quote-Sentiment-WebApp/README.md

 <tr>
 <td>
 <p align="center">
-Developed cloud-based web app using natural language processing to analize famous quotes and hit the right mood for users!
-Very reponsive and can be used on any device from end user.
+Developed cloud-based web app using natural language processing to analyze famous quotes and hit the right mood for users!
+Very responsive and can be used on any device from end user.
 </td>
 </tr>
 </table>